Merry Christmas and a Happy Holiday Season from my family to yours. Wishing you the best of all things.— M. Matheson

 Mike is the author of two books and dozens of unique short stories that are available at all online retailers.For more details view my book page here or download a free story and take me for a test ride.

-No More Mister Nice Guy, his first novel, is a supernatural and allegorical tale of life better lived dead.
+No More Mister Nice Guy, his first novel, is a supernatural and allegorical tale of a life better lived dead.
 It is a taut, chilling and entertaining tale, think Chronicles of Narnia with bullets and blood followed by a Whiskey Chaser.
 Why should you read it?
-It contains the redemptive message of a life better lived dead (when you give it away).
+It contains the redemptive message of a life better lived when you give it away.

 One last reason to read Mike’s stories and books: Every location, besides Brazil, has been lived in or well-traveled by the author.
-Even the most violent and intense scenes from the story have been culled from M. Matheson’s personal history.
+Even the most violent and intense scenes in his stories have been culled from M. Matheson’s personal history.
 Either by association or active involvement.
 So, if that hasn’t yet frightened you away, keep reading.

-Other than dying a slow pleasurable death from the incurable disease of writing, Mike is a sixty-year-old retiree, father, and husband.
-And, after having raised four daughters who are all well into adulthood, his wife Dottie and he are now bringing up a very active five-year-old boy.
-They live in Sacramento, California.
+Other than dying a slow pleasurable death from the incurable disease of writing, Mike is a sixty-one-year-old retiree, father, and husband.
+And, after having raised four daughters who are all well into adulthood, his wife Dottie and he are now bringing up a very active six-year-old boy.
+They live in Folsom (not the prison), California.

 Early in life Mike was sidetracked by a maniacally dysfunctional lifestyle but discovered later that those same troubles made for great storytelling.

 Blessed to have taken a wide bite out of life, Matheson lived for decades as what normal society calls a motorcycle outlaw.
-He founded and pastored a church and inner-city ministry and also traveled Mexico and Central America extensively as a missionary evangelist.
+In later years, he founded and pastored a church and inner-city ministry and also traveling into Mexico and Central America as a missionary evangelist.

-Having seen a lot and traveled a lot, there are many things he wished he’d never seen or done and some Mike can’t wait to do again.
+Having seen a lot and traveled a lot, there are many things he wished he’d never done and some he can’t wait to do again.
 But, with each and every scrap comes fantastic fabric from which to weave another grand tale.